Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 For the molecule mapping, a column from the sheet can be selected.
 Alternatively, the user can select from a drop-down menu of the available molecules from the project or specify a new molecule manually by clicking "Edit manually" under "Edit extra fields".

 The user can also select one or more 'Group by'-mappings.
-Those mappings are used to break down a single datasheet into multiple datasets according to the distinct values of the column mapped to the 'Group by'.
+Those mappings are used to break down a single data sheet into multiple datasets according to the distinct values of the column mapped to the 'Group by'.